 - Full time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay.
 Part time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay if they would ordinarily be required to work on that day. - Under this award, if a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
 However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the award. - From 2022, Easter Sunday is a public holiday in Western Australia.
+When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the award. - During the vintage season the employer may require employees to work on a public holiday and employees must attend work as required. - From 2022, Easter Sunday is a public holiday in Western Australia.
 The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
 Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
-Visit the Easter Sunday public holiday page for more information. - Hours worked on a public holiday or substituted holiday must be paid at the rate of double time and a half and employees must receive a minimum of 4 hours pay. - By agreement in writing between the employee and employer, work performed on a public holiday may be paid for at time and a half, with an additional day being added to the employee's Annual Leave. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+Visit the Easter Sunday public holiday page for more information. - All work on a public holiday must be paid for at the rate of double time and a half. - Visit the Public Holidays in Western Australia page to view the public holiday dates.